sws2apps/sws2apps-docs/organized/docs/how-to-support/contribute.md

 ## So, how to get in touch?

-If you decide to contact us and propose your assistance in any of the mentioned areas, you can send us an email at [support@organized-app.com](mailto:support@organized-app.com) or in our [Telegram group](https://t.me/+xqTWtvQvablmMDA0).
+If you decide to contact us and propose your assistance in any of the mentioned areas, you can send us an email at [support@organized-app.com](mailto:support@organized-app.com).
 Please, mention the desired area of collaboration in your email topic.

 If you already have great ideas, feel free to share them on [GitHub Discussions](https://github.com/sws2apps/organized-app/discussions).